This is the plane that almost beat out the legendary F-16

-You may know Chuck Yeager as the man who broke the sound barrier, but back in the 1980s, he was also pitching a new fighter jet — one that arguably would have been on par with some of today’s fighters.
+You may know Chuck Yeager as the man who broke the sound barrier, but back in the 1980s, he was also pitching a new fighter jet — one that arguably would have been on par with modern fighters like the F-16.

 That jet was the Northrop F-20 Tigershark.
 First known as the F-5G, it was a program to give American allies an advanced multi-role fighter to replace older F-5E/F Tiger IIs.
 The Tiger was a good plane, but arguably at a disadvantage against jets like the MiG-23 Flogger.
 The Soviet Union was also widely exporting the MiG-21 Fishbed and the world needed a response.